-First Openly Transgender Professional Athlete Retires
+First Openly Transgender Professional Team Athlete Retires

 Sports

-First Openly Transgender Professional Athlete Retires
+First Openly Transgender Professional Team Athlete Retires

-To Harrison Browne, hockey has always been a pivotal part of his life.
+To Harrison Browne, hockey has always been a pivotal part of life.
 He's been in the rink for the past 15 years and currently plays for the Buffalo Beauts, a professional hockey team in the National Women's Hockey League.

-Last October, Browne came out saying he identified as male, which made him the first openly transgender professional athlete in the United States.
+Last October, Browne came out, saying he identified as male, which made him the first openly transgender professional team sport athlete in the United States.

 "I started to feel a really big disconnect between my personal identity and my professional identity," Browne says.
 "Whenever I would hear my name announced ...
 I just wanted to align it."

-He had come out privately to his friends and family while in college, and in his second year in the NWHL, he felt comfortable to come out publicly.
-In the months since, he says the support has been overwhelming.
+He had come out privately to his friends and family while in college, and in his second year in the NWHL, he felt comfortable to make the statement publicly.
+In the months since, he says, the support has been overwhelming.

-"My teammates, my coaches and the league did a great job of just treating my like a regular teammate."
+"My teammates, my coaches and the league did a great job of just treating me like a regular teammate."

 Even though he identifies as male in a women's league, he sees himself as just an athlete.